qijianpeng/awesome-edge-computing/README.md

   pre-trained models and run the example apps below on a real device to see what TensorFlow Lite can do.

+- [uTensor](https://github.com/uTensor/uTensor): uTensor is an extremely
+  light-weight machine learning inference framework built on Tensorflow and optimized for Arm targets.
+It consists of a runtime library and an offline tool that handles most of the model translation work.
+This repo holds the core runtime and some example implementations of operators, memory managers/schedulers, and more, and the size of the core runtime is only ~2KB!

 # Academic institutions
 - [Cloud Computing and Distributed Systems (CLOUDS)